 Officers in this unit carry out traffic safety and community-oriented functions.
-This unit also conducts security surveys and supports the Neighborhood Watch programs.
+This unit also conducts security surveys.
 In terms of traffic safety, officers are specially trained in the areas of traffic calming and accident investigation.
 The unit is equipped with sophisticated equipment which allows staff to investigate serious motor vehicle collisions and monitor roadways where complaints have been made about speeding and unsafe conditions.
 For the latter, information derived from these activities is then used in making recommendations to the New Jersey Department of Transportation and the township council regarding traffic regulation changes.

 The department’s detective bureau is responsible for conducting investigations into major incidents and assisting the patrol division with follow-up investigations and interviews.
 The bureau is staffed by a sergeant and three detectives, one of whom is also responsible for juvenile matters.
 Detectives conduct criminal investigations, surveillance operations, coordinate evidence collection, assist with prisoner processing, and handle prisoner transports.